-Although LanVision achieved its revenue goals in Fiscal Year 2002, LanVision's revenues were less than its internal plans in the first quarter of the current fiscal year.
-However, over the last three years, LanVision has expended significant amounts for capital expenditures, product research and development, sales, support and consulting expenses.
-This resulted in significant net cash outlays over the last three years.
+Although LanVision achieved its revenue goals in fiscal year 2002, LanVision's revenues were less than its internal plans in the first and second quarters of the current fiscal year.
+However, over the last three fiscal years, LanVision has expended significant amounts for capital expenditures, product research and development, sales, support and consulting expenses.
+This resulted in significant net cash outlays over the last three fiscal years.
 Although LanVision has reduced staffing levels and related expenses, increased revenues and improved operating performance, LanVision's expenses will continue to increase.
 Accordingly, to continue to achieve increasing profitability, and positive cash flow, it is necessary for LanVision to increase revenues or continue to reduce expenses.
-LanVision believes that the requirement for healthcare organizations to become HIPAA compliant, and the recent signing of the IDX Information Systems Corporation Remarketing Agreement and the 3M Marketing and Referral Agreement should offer significant opportunities to increase revenues.
-LanVision believes that revenues are such that LanVision should be able to increase its revenues.
+LanVision believes that the requirement for healthcare organizations to become HIPAA compliant, and the signing of the IDX Information Systems Corporation Remarketing Agreement and the 3M Marketing and Referral Agreement should offer significant opportunities to increase revenues.
+LanVision believes that market opportunities are such that LanVision should be able to increase its revenues.
 However, there can be no assurance LanVision will be able to do so.

-At April 30, 2003, LanVision had cash and cash equivalents of \$5,121,274.
-Cash equivalents consist primarily of short-term commercial paper.
-Under the terms of its loan agreement, as amended, LanVision has agreed to maintain a minimum cash and cash equivalent balance of \$4,300,000 through July 29, 2003, at which time the amount is reduced to \$3,800,000, which will be maintained through the maturity of the loan in July 2004.
-During fiscal 2003, \$2,000,000 of long-term debt is required to be repaid to the lender.
+At July 31, 2003, LanVision had cash and cash equivalents of \$5,734,314.
+Cash equivalents consist primarily of short-term commercial.
+Under the terms of its loan agreement, as amended, LanVision has agreed to maintain a minimum cash and cash equivalent balance of \$3,800,000, which will be maintained through the maturity of the loan in July 2004.
+During the remainder of fiscal year 2003, \$1,000,000 of long-term debt is required to be repaid to the lender.
+See also Note 6 to the financial statements regarding the accrued and unpaid interest, which will approximate \$5,200,000 and is required to be paid to the lender in July 2004.
+LanVision intends to refinance all, or a portion, of the unpaid interest payable in July 2004.

-LanVision has carefully monitored operating expenses during the last three fiscal years, and believes it will continue to improve operating results in fiscal 2003.
-Notwithstanding the increases in fiscal year 2001 and 2002 revenues and operating profit, for the near future, LanVision will need to assess continually its revenue prospects compared to its then current expenditure levels.
+LanVision has carefully monitored operating expenses during the last four fiscal years, and believes it will continue to improve operating results in fiscal year 2003.
+Notwithstanding the increases in fiscal year 2001 and 2002 revenues and operating profit, for the near future LanVision will need to assess continually its revenue prospects compared to its then current expenditure levels.
 If it does not appear likely that revenues will increase, it may be necessary to reduce operating expenses or raise cash through additional borrowings, the sale of assets, or other equity financing.
 Certain of these actions will require lender approval.
 However, there can be no assurance LanVision will be successful in any of these efforts.
 If it is necessary to reduce significantly operating expenses, this could have an adverse effect on future operating performance.